butaixianran/Stable-Diffusion-Webui-Civitai-Helper/README.md

 In these cases, you can always link a model to civitai by filling its URL in this extension from v1.3.

+## Checking Model's New Version
+It has 1 second delay after each model's new version checking request.
+So it is a little slow.

+This is to protect Civitai from facing issue like DDos from this extension.
+Some cloud service provider has a rule as "no more than 1 API request in a second for free user".
+Civitai doesn't have it yet, but we still need to protect its server.
+If it is down, then this extension is no good for you anyway.

+## Civitai down
+When Civitai is facing some issue like DDos, it gonna put civitai under Cloudflare's protection, which gonna re-direct our API request to a real human checking page.
+Then this extension can not get any information back.

+In that case, juse wait for civitai's recovering.
+It cloud take 6-8 hours.

 Enjoy!